monkeyyey/stealth_donkey/README.md

 `5` Receives request for file collection, copy files to 'retrieval' folder (if there are multiple files) `Admin Server` creates another request to own backend `controllers/exec.js`, which makes a curl request to `Agent` endpoint `6` and `7`, depending on whether there are one or more than one files to retrieve <br />
 `6` or `7` then sends the file/zip file back to `Admin Server`

-<br /><br />
-## To be Fixed/Tested/Solved

-### 1. How to automate answering of OS command replies (Applicable to Agent Endpoints)
-Right now, I can only execute OS commands, but I am unable to answer anything AFTER the command is executed.
-For Example, I am unable to execute commands like SSH logins, where I need to enter a password after I enter the SSH commands.<br />
-I have managed to use workarounds for these problems like `sshpass` and adding `--insecure` to curl commands.
-But some workarounds may require the Client machine to install certain services, which is not practical from the client perspective as our agent is supposed to be 'Stealthy'.

-### 2. Automatically run Agent functions at time intervals
-Now only can read from local, then admin activate by clicking button.
-Need to make it run automatically at time intervals